AlexanderSchuetz97/jni-simple/README.md

 may first download and extract a JVM from the internet.
 As should be obvious, when writing a native library (cdylib) that does not launch the JVM itself and is instead loaded by `System.load` or `System.loadLibrary` then this is irrelevant.

+## Supported Targets
+### Targets that are tested with GitHub CI
+- linux: aarch64 and x86_64 gnu-abi
+- windows: aarch64 and x86_64 msvc.
+- macOS: aarch64 and x86_64
+- freebsd: x86_64
+- netbsd: x86_64

+### Targets that are known to work
+- windows: x86_64 gnu target

+### Targets that are likely to work
+- linux: any other architecture that java supports
+- linux: musl-abi, but you MUST compile your application as a dynamically linked application.
+This will likely require setting specific rust compiler flags.
+- windows: i686 gnu or msvc
+- freebsd: any other architecture that supports java
+- netbsd: any other architecture that supports java
+- openbsd: any architecture that supports java

+### Targets where I recommend careful testing
+Any Big Endian target, especially if you intend to use JVMTI.

+## Supported Java Versions
+In general, JNI and JVMTI are designed in a version agnostic manner;
+this means that they should work with nearly any version of Java.
+If a newer version of Java adds new functionality to JNI or JVMTI, then jni-simple will require an update to support that new functionality; however, existing functions should just work like they did in the previous versions.

+### Java Versions that are tested with GitHub CI
+- java 8
+- java 11
+- java 17
+- java 21
+- java 25

 ## Test coverage and maturity
 ### JNI